 Xenical, marketed as Orlistat or as the over-the-counter pill Alli, works by blocking a portion of the fat you consume with each meal.
 The fats are passed out of the body undigested in the feces.
 Xenical is intended for use with a low-fat diet, and you should not exceed the recommended grams of fat per meal.
 Eating too much fat with Xenical may lead to oily or fatty stools, fecal incontinence, and gas with discharge.
 Talk to your doctor about whether xenical is an appropriate choice for you.

-Phentermine is another diet drug that acts on the central nervous system to produce short-term weight loss in obese patients, Drugs.com reports.
+Phentermine is another diet drug that acts on the central nervous system to produce short-term weight loss in patients living with obesity, Drugs.com reports.
 It also acts as an appetite suppressant, and is intended for use in combination with a healthy diet.
 Exercise is also recommended.
 Because phentermine may be habit-forming, it is intended only for short-term use.
 Drugs.com also cautions that phentermine shouldn't be taken by people with heart disease, high blood pressure, glaucoma, a history of drug or alcohol abuse, or hyperthyroid conditions.
 Talk to your doctor extensively about the risks of this medication, and never share the drug with anyone other than the patient it was prescribed for.